 Torta di Mandorle (Silvia’s Almond Torte)

 This recipe comes from the kitchen of Silvia de Vincenzo of the Azienda Agricola Mandranova, located on the southern coast of Sicily.
 This gorgeous estate is known for its exquisite monocultivar olive oils, and the cooking classes that Silvia conducts are always a part of The Farmhouse Table’s food and wine trips.
+To blanch the almonds, let them soak in very hot water for a few minutes and the brown skins will slip off easily.
 Servings: 6-8

 3 cups (300 g) blanched almonds